ief015/open-konstruktor/SAVE-STRINGS.md

 metal tile to the right of it.

 ## Layer 9: Metal vertical connections

+This layer represents the vertical connections metal tiles.

 This layer has a length of `528` *((27 + 3) * 44)*.